dermotte/itec-webpage-mlux/courses/games-ss21.md

     1. game concept document (1 page)
     1. post mortem (1 page)
     1. presentation slides
-1. Present the project in the lecture on June 15 or June 21, 2020 (10 minutes max.)
+1. Present the project in the lecture on June 15 or June 21, 2020 (6 minutes presentation, 4 minutes Q&A)
     1. list the group members
     1. explain the concept
     1. show the game